The Room: Web series

-On October 21, 2014, cast member Robyn Paris launched a Kickstarter campaign to raise the budget for her comedy mockumentary web series, The Room Actors: Where Are They Now?
-A Mockumentary.
+On October 21, 2014, cast member Robyn Paris launched a Kickstarter campaign to raise the budget for The Room Actors: Where Are They Now?
+A Mockumentary, her comedy mockumentary web series.
 On completion, the campaign had raised from 385 backers.
 Although a number of the original cast appeared in the series, Wiseau, Sestero and Holmes are not involved.
 The series premiered at the 24th Raindance Film Festival on September 30, 2016, and debuted on the website Funny or Die on November 30, 2017.

 Musicals

 A satirical fan-made musical called OH HAI!: The Rise of Chris-R, written by Tony Orozco and Peter Von Sholly, was released on SoundCloud on July 27, 2017.
 The work builds on the backstory of the film, particularly the character of Denny and his relationship with Chris-R.

 In 2018, Oh Hi, Johnny!
-The ‘Room’sical Parody Musical premiered at the Orlando Fringe Festival.
+The 'Room'sical Parody Musical premiered at the Orlando Fringe Festival.
 Written by Bryan Jager and Alex Syiek, the show subsequently ran at the Chicago Musical Theatre Festival in February 2019.
 The work explores what if Tommy Wiseau actually made a stage adaptation of The Room.

 Legacy

 The comedy show Tim and Eric Awesome Show, Great Job! on Adult Swim featured Wiseau prominently in the fourth season episode titled Tommy.
 Recruited as a "guest director", Wiseau is interviewed in mockumentary style, along with the show's leading actors, during the production of a fake film titled The Pig Man.
 Two scenes from The Room are featured during the episode.
 Adult Swim broadcast the movie three times from 2009 to 2011 as part of their April Fools' Day programming.
 It would reach such a level of popularity for this move that by 2012 the airing of the film was invoked to be part of their April Fools' prank; they showed the first twenty seconds of the movie before switching to a broadcast of the then-defunct programming block Toonami for the remainder of the night (with block host T.O.M even initially greeting the fooled audience by declaring "Oh, hai, Adult Swim")– the popularity of this prank led Adult Swim to bring the block back on May 26 of that year.

-On June 18, 2009, a RiffTrax for The Room was released, featuring commentary by Michael J. Nelson, Bill Corbett and Kevin Murphy, formerly of Mystery Science Theater 3000.
-This was followed up with a live theater show by RiffTrax on May 6, 2015, which was shown in 700 theaters across the U.S. and Canada.
-The show screened once more on January 28, 2016, as part of the Best of RiffTrax Live series.

 On his 2009 DVD My Weakness Is Strong, comedian Patton Oswalt parodied The Room with a fake infomercial.
 The spoof also features a cameo from Jon Hamm.